Unusual Options Activity Insight: Goldman Sachs Group | Benzinga

 Unusual Options Activity Insight: Goldman Sachs Group

-On Friday, shares of Goldman Sachs Group (NYSE:GS) saw unusual options activity.
-After the option alert, the stock price moved down to $375.73.
+Shares of Goldman Sachs Group (NYSE:GS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $379.64.

 Three Ways Options Activity Is ‘Unusual’